-Dr. Northup is an Assistant Professor at the Jack J. Valenti School of Communication where he teaches both undergraduate and graduate courses in media writing, media effects, and research.
+Dr. Northup is Interim Director and an Associate Professor at the Jack J. Valenti School of Communication where he teaches both undergraduate and graduate courses in media writing, media effects, and research.
 Dr. Northup is also co-director of the Gulf Coast Food Project (http://www.uh.edu/gcfp/).
 He received his B.A. in anthropology from Wake Forest University, his M.A. in media studies from Syracuse University, and his Ph.D. in mass communication from the University of North Carolina, Chapel Hill.
 His research focuses on the effects of mediated messages on audience members, paying particular attention to the unconscious mechanisms that drive attitudes and behaviors and how the media may help to influence those mechanisms.
 He has presented research at the annual meetings of the Association for Education in Journalism and Mass Communication, the International Communication Association, and the National Communication Association.
 His work has been published in such journals as Media Psychology, Applied Cognitive Psychology, and The Journal of Applied Research on Children, among others.

 Dr. Northup brings many years of professional experience to his teaching based on his time working in the television industry in Los Angeles.
 Over the course of seven years, he worked on more than 180 episodes of prime time television, mostly as a writer.
 The experience of working in L.A. helps to inform his current research questions.

 - Doctor Of Philosophy In Mass Communication University Of North Carolina, Chapel Hill

 - Master Of Arts In Media Studies, Syracuse University

 - Bachelor Of Arts In Anthropology, Wake Forest University

 - The Role of Media Consumption on Nutritional Knowledge

 - Media Effects